Tomás Luis de Victoria: Life and career

-Victoria was born in Sanchidrián in the province of Ávila, Castile, around 1548 and died in 1611.
-Victoria's family can be traced back for generations.
-Not only are the names of the members in his immediate family known, but even the occupation of his grandfather.
-Victoria was the seventh of nine children born to Francisco Luis de Victoria and Francisca Suárez de la Concha.
-His mother was of converso descent.
-After his father's death in 1557, his uncle, Juan Luis, became his guardian.
+After his father's death in 1557, his uncle, Juan Luis, became Tomás' guardian.
 He was a choirboy in Ávila Cathedral.
 Cathedral records state that his uncle, Juan Luis, presented Victoria's Liber Primus to the Church while reminding them that Victoria had been brought up in the Ávila Cathedral.
 Because he was such an accomplished organist, many believe that he began studying the keyboard at an early age from a teacher in Ávila.
 Victoria most likely began studying "the classics" at St. Giles's, a boys' school in Ávila.
-This school was praised by St.Teresa of Avila and other highly regarded people of music.
+This school was praised by St.Teresa of Avila and some highly regarded people of music.

 After receiving a grant from Philip II in 1565, Victoria went to Rome and became cantor at the German College founded by St. Ignatius Loyola.
 He may have studied with Palestrina around this time, though the evidence is circumstantial; certainly he was influenced by the Italian's style.
 For some time, beginning in 1573, Victoria held two positions, one being at the German College and the other being at the Pontifical Roman Seminary.
 He held the positions of chapelmaster and instructor of plainsong.
 In 1571, he was hired at the German College as a teacher and began earning his first steady income.
 After Palestrina left the Seminary, Victoria took over the position of maestro.
 Victoria was ordained a priest in 1574 by bishop Thomas Goldwell.
 Before this he was made a deacon, but did not serve long in that capacity as typically deacons became priests soon after.
 In 1575, Victoria was appointed Maestro di Capella at S. Apollinare.
 Church officials would often ask Victoria for his opinion on appointments to cathedral positions because of his fame and knowledge.
 He was faithful to his position as convent organist even after his professional debut as an organist.
 He did not stay in Italy, however.